Celezt/MutString/README.md

     // Or through static call (will create a new instance). var ms = MutString.Create();

-    // Can create instance with buffer pool size. var ms = new MutString(500);
+    // Can create an instance with buffer pool size. var ms = new MutString(500);

-    // Can create instance with initial string value. var ms = new MutString("Hello World");
+    // Can create an instance with an initial string value. var ms = new MutString("Hello World");

 ```